 Identifying food needs

-The size of the Democratic Republic of the Congo, as well as the complexity and diversity of its humanitarian crises require coordinated, strategic and needs-based responses.
+The size of the Democratic Republic of the Congo, as well as the complexity and diversity of its humanitarian crises, require coordinated, strategic and needs-based responses.
 FAO and the World Food Programme (WFP) continue to co-lead the Food Security Cluster to improve coordination and ensure timely and accurate information on food and nutrition needs.
 Likewise, FAO uses the Integrated Food Security Phase Classification (IPC) to classify the nature and scale of food insecurity throughout the country.
-The 12th cycle of the IPC analysis (December 2014-June 2015) indicated that 6.5 million people are facing acute food insecurity and are in urgent need of food and livelihood assistance (IPC phases 3 and 4).
-This figure stagnated in recent years due to armed violence that continues to force people to abandon their homes and fields, mainly in the eastern part of the country, but also given the need to family farmers to access productive assets in highly isolated areas.
+The 14th cycle of the IPC analysis (October 2015-May 2016) indicated that 5.9 million people are facing acute food insecurity and are in urgent need of food and livelihood assistance (IPC Phases 3 and 4).
+This figure represents a 9 percent decrease compared with previous IPC analyses, which according to the Food Security Cluster is attributed to the fact that humanitarian assistance was able to be provided in certain areas formerly in conflict.

 Restoring market linkages

 The poor state of the country’s roads, waterways and railways, represents a great challenge for many farmers to reach markets in order to sell their products.
 FAO is helping to build storage facilities (i.e. community granaries and small warehouses) and improve access to transportation of raw and processed food.
 In addition to providing high-yielding seeds and assisting people to produce quality seeds, FAO is supporting farmers' groups to process and market their products.
 One way is through WFP’s Purchase for Progress project, by buying staple grains from low-income farmers, which provides them with a reliable market at competitive prices.
 Another way is by improving the feeder roads that link food-producing areas to these markets.